danegraphics/Rneih/README.md

 A final manual swap of the `/` and `'` keys was done primarily to minimize accidentally hitting the `enter` key when using apostrophes, a frequent problem in chat appliations.
 Also it's just a better placement given how frequently the `'` key is used.

-After running the hill climbing algorithm thousands of times, a clear patten emerged among every local minimum layout.
+After running the hill climbing algorithm thousands of times, a clear patten emerged among the local minimum layouts.
 In more than half of all candidates, the right hand home row was `RNEIH`, hence the name of the layout.

 # Limitations